Home » Power BI » Power BI – Import Excel Data

 Import Mode in Power BI- Sample Data

-Follow these steps to get data from excel to Power BI desktop-
+Follow these steps to import data from Excel to Power BI Desktop-

 Step-1: Go to Home tab > Click on Get data > Select Excel.